-The Vice President for Academic Affairs and Dean of the College (VPAA/Dean), Dr. Lauren Schellenberger, oversees C-SC's academic program.
-Dean Schellenberger's office is located in room 201 of Henderson Hall.
-She can be reached by phone at 573-288-6325 or by email at academicdean@culver.edu.
+The Provost and Vice President for Academic Affairs (Provost/VPAA), Dr. Lauren Schellenberger, oversees C-SC's academic program.
+Dr. Schellenberger's office is located in room 201 of Henderson Hall.
+She can be reached by phone at 573-288-6325 or by email at provost@culver.edu.